Ryael/avarice/README.md

 ### Classes

 As mentioned before, due to a heavily object-orientated programming approach being taken for this project, some classes were changed to being dataclasses.
+This meant that any classes that just stored data didn't need to have initialisers written for them and were much better suited as dataclasses.

+The Inventory class is used to handle collections of items for the player and rooms within the game.
+It stores items in a List.
+Its associated methods allow for easy adding of an item to the dictionary, removing an item from the dictionary, returning an item from the inventory, and checking if the inventory is empty.
+It incorperates a private method for locating an item by name for the items list.

+The Item class is the base class for all examinable objects in the game.
+It contains a name as a string, desc as a list of strings, room_desc as a list of strings, as well as a takeable attribute as a boolean (False by default).
+The description() and room_description() methods make use of the helper module's build_str function to create a single line string from the desc and room_desc lists of strings.
+The difference between desc and room_desc is in where they're used. room_desc is a description of the item within a room such as where it is located and other details that involve the room. desc is a description specific to the item itself.
+Lists of strings are used to make the yaml files easily readable.
+The take() method returns the item itself.

+The Container class is a subclass of Item, and is used mostly to obscure key items in the game from immediate view.
+It adds contained_item which stores an Item and defaults to None, required_item that stores the name of an item, and required_item_desc which stores a list of strings.
+It also adds the required_item_description() method to return a description similar to Item and overrides the take() method to check for a required item, print the description if the player does not have the required item, and return the contained item if the player has the required item or none is required.

+The Path class is used to store pathways between rooms.
+Rooms sit beside each other on an x, y plane, but not all rooms are connected, which warrants this class.
+It includes a desc list of strings describing the path, room1 and room2 store the positions of the two connected rooms as Position objects, locked and blocked are booleans describing the state of the path with both defaulting to False, and required_item stores the name of an item required to unlock the path as a string.
+The exists() method is used to check if this instance of path is a connection between two rooms provided as pos and dest arguments, both of which are expected as Position objects.
+The description() method performs similar function to previously outlined description methods.

 ### Map Design

 The world and the map of the facility began as a x, y coorindate plane and was structured as a 2D list or a list of lists.
 The x-plane represents the horizontal position of rooms and the y-plane represents the vertical position of rooms.

-It was first [created in Excel](docs/excel_map.png) in order to gain an understanding of how each room correlated to each other.
+It was first [created in Excel](docs/features/excel_map.png) in order to gain an understanding of how each room correlated to each other.
 A typical coordinate plate begins in in the bottom left corner, but in game design the y-axis is flipped such that the numbers increase upward instead of decreasing downwards.
 This is mainly to avoid dealing with negative coordinates, which can get overwhelming and confusing very easily.

 Paths were then added between the rooms, and it was during this process that I realised that this data could be displayed in a much more user-friendly manner.
 It was at this point that the rooms and paths were switched to `.yml` files.